 Center for Sustainability Leadership Group

 The Center’s Leadership Group oversees and leads the APWA Center for Sustainability (C4S) as it develops programs and activities to support sustainability in public works.
-Center leaders meet monthly by conference call and are also asked to seve as liaison to another APWA technical or standing committee.
+Center leaders meet monthly by conference call and are also asked to serve as liaison to another APWA technical or standing committee.
 Two face-to-face meetings are held annually- a 1 1/2 day meeting in winter/spring, and an afternoon meeting held at PWX.
 Center leaders are involved in Center projects, with most work being accomplished by conference calls and online document review.
 Learn more about the C4S Leadership Group.

 Government Affairs Committee